Cathedral of San Sebastian de Lipa

 (Photo Courtesy of Mr. Alexis Paulino)

-The Cathedral suffered massive damages during World War II.
-Its interior and the convento’s second floor were destroyed.
-Bishop Alejandro Olalia spearheaded its restoration in the 1950s.
-The facade of the church was restored as close to its late 19th-century look and the original 5 story bell tower received two additional stories and a cupola.
-The eight-sided cupola over the crossing was converted into a dome, painting was done in the ceiling, and the two sides of the church were expanded.
+The cathedral suffered extensive damage during the Second World War.
+Its interior was destroyed, along with the second floor of the convento.
+Under Bishop Alejandro Olalia, restoration work was undertaken in the 1950s.
+The façade was reconstructed as closely as possible to its late nineteenth-century appearance, while the original five-story bell tower was extended by two additional levels and topped with a cupola.
+The eight-sided cupola over the crossing was replaced by a dome, the ceiling was repainted, and the side portions of the church were expanded.

 Souvenir Program of Lipa’s Inauguration as a Chartered City